Starrysky422/Starrysky422.github.io/about.md

 Hi, my name is Younghun Jo.

-As of March 2023, I'm a third-year undergraduate student at Seoul National University studying mathematics.
+As of August 2023, I'm a third-year undergraduate student at Seoul National University studying mathematics.

 I presently have no specific interest.
 (In other words, interested in various topics!)
 Meanwhile, I'm studying potential theory and algebraic number theory now.

-This site is maintained by [Jekyll](https://jekyllrb.com), with theme [Lanyon](http://lanyon.getpoole.com).